WELCOME TO ADELAIDE OVEN REPAIRS

 No one likes to be scrutinised as they work!
 A tradesperson is no different.

 Sure customers have plenty of experiences that make them figure this is the best way to make sure that the trades person is doing the right thing!
-In truth, the work we do is so unique that very few customers can tell wether we are doing the work to the best of our ability or are using parts that are best of breed.
+In truth, the work we do is so unique that very few customers can tell whether we are doing the work to the best of our ability or are using parts that are best of breed.
 But your looking over our shoulder is going to make any tradie annoyed!
 This breaks their concentration which can cause flow on problems.

 The Issues